A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Preliminaries

-We call by ${\mathrm{mod}}(KQ)$ the category of finitely generated right modules over the path algebra of a finite acyclic quiver $Q$.
-The letter $\tau$ stands for the Auslander-Reiten translation.
-The functor $[1]$ is the shift functor.
-For any further information about representation theory of associative algebras, see the book written by Assem, Simson and Skowronski, \cite{ASS}.
+We denote by ${\mathrm{mod}}(KQ)$ the category of finitely generated right modules over the path algebra of a finite acyclic quiver $Q$.
+For an object $T$, we denote by $\mathrm{add}(T)$ the additive category spanned by $T$.
+For any further information about representation theory of associative algebras, see \cite{ASS}.